image-charts/documentation/docs/radar-charts.md

 ---
-meta_description: "Image-charts API offers several types of charts such as radar charts.
-This documentation shows you how to use the API url parameters to generate a chart."
+meta_description: "Generate radar charts as image using Image-charts API.
+From simple or custom radar charts to series colors, we handle everything!"
 ---
 # Radar Charts